3—The environmental petitions process and the role of the Commissioner of the Environment and Sustainable Development

 Attachments and supporting material.
 You may provide supporting material to your petition, such as photos, a copy of a report, or other relevant information, and we will ensure that this material is forwarded to the responsible minister(s) as an attachment to your petition.
 This material should be carefully selected, as numerous attachments do not necessarily add to the quality of petitions or to the ministers' responses.
 As noted earlier, only the petitions are posted on our website.
-Therefore, we recommend that petitioners incorporate key pieces of information from supporting material directly into their petitions, while respecting the guidelines on petition length.
+Therefore, we recommend that petitioners incorporate key pieces of information from supporting material and relevant photos or graphs directly into their petitions, while respecting the guidelines on petition length.
 If necessary, petitioners should use references, footnotes, or hyperlinks in their petitions for referring readers to other documents.

 Spelling and grammar.
 Petitioners are responsible for using correct spelling and grammar when writing their petitions, as we do not provide editing services for the petition.
 Petitioners should carefully review their petitions prior to submitting them.

 Privacy issues and access to information.
 Petitioners are cautioned about submitting confidential or private information or documents with their petition.
 Since all information, including confidential documents, submitted with petitions is subject to the Access to Information Act, the Office of the Auditor General may be required to provide this information to individuals requesting access to information under the Act.